Wani-Chetan-999/Human-Pose-Estimation/README.md

 1. Replace placeholder texts (e.g., `your-email@example.com`, `Your LinkedIn Profile`) with your actual details.
 2. Add project-specific images/screenshots where indicated.
 3. Save this as `README.md` in the root of your project folder.

-Let me know if you'd like further assistance! 😊